-Consider that neutrals are a bigger challenge for Spring than colour and for True more than Light.
+Consider that neutrals are a bigger challenge for Spring to find than colour.
+To me, they always feel a little unexciting, as if they do not quite live up the potential of the person.
 Look at navy, your darker turquoise colours as pant, suit, and skirt colours.
 Widen the meaning of neutral colour.
 Some analysts consider your red among your neutrals.

 Coloured coats, trenches, and jackets look good on you.